espocrm/documentation/docs/user-guide/products.md

 ## Opportunity line items

-Products can be added as line items to an Opportunity record.
+Products can be added as line items in an Opportunity record.
 By default, this feature is disabled.
 Administrator needs to add the *Item List* field to the *Detail* layout of the Opportunity in the Layout Manager.
 Make the cell full-width wide using minus icon.

 ## Categories